 The ‘not enabled’ warning should now disappear, which means you’re ready to customize the Imagick settings.

 Note: Do you see an ‘ImageMagick PHP module not found’ warning instead?
 This means the ImageMagick module isn’t installed on your server.
 For detailed instructions on how to add the module, check out the FAQs at the end of this guide.

-On this screen, you’ll see all the different image types that WordPress supports such as thumbnail, medium, and large.
+On this screen, you’ll see all the different WordPress image sizes, such as thumbnail, medium, and large.
 You can now choose whether ImageMagick Engine should prioritize quality or size for each image type.

 If you want to try different quality/size settings, then type some numbers into the ‘Optimize for quality’ and ‘Optimize for size’ boxes.

-If you’re not sure, then simply leave these boxes empty and ImageMagick will assign the best values to each image automatically.
+If you are not sure, then simply leave these boxes empty, and ImageMagick will assign the best values to each image automatically.

-When you’re happy with how the plugin is set up, click on ‘Save Changes.’
+When you are happy with how the plugin is set up, click on ‘Save Changes.’